 Clean up your landscape as well to provide attractive outdoor leisure and entertainment areas.
 Check out the windows, steps, handrails, and other entrance features to your home to ensure they are safe and look nice.
 Add new weather strips to the windows and doors to help lower energy costs.

 Before listing your home with a realtor, you might want to make upgrades that could attract more buyers or fetch a higher selling price.
 To keep upgrade costs low, you could reface your kitchen cabinets rather than replace them but get new countertops for a fresh new look.
 If you can’t afford to replace the carpets, add new accent rugs for color and style.
-You might also want to refinish beautiful wood flooring, which is often a prized feature for buyers.
+You might also want to refinish wood flooring, which is often a prized feature for buyers, or install beautiful bamboo wood flooring if you don’t have them.
 Crown molding can enhance the look of any room without remodeling the whole room.
 Furniture covers have the potential to create a new look for your aging sofas and padded chairs.

 This might be a good time to invest in new windows or shutters as well as having the front door repainted.
 A new shower, toilet, and sink in the bathroom and new matching kitchen appliances will also make a good impression on buyers.
 Polishing or replacing older doorknobs and air vents in your home make lovely accents to brighten any room.